 Reaching a diverse audience can be challenging.
 Fortunately, there are ways to bridge gaps and overcome language barriers.
 One such solution is multilingual transcription and captioning.

 Multilingual transcription services, also known as subtitling, can help businesses professionals translate their videos for audiences and employees who speak different languages.
 If your goal is to engage and grow audiences, multilingual transcription offers an effective way to reach global participants and drive communication with international employees.
 Additionally, multilingual transcription solutions can offer benefits what you might expect.

-Here are five factors business professionals should consider to decide if they need to provide multilingual captioning and transcription of their content.
+Here are five factors business professionals should consider when deciding if they need to provide multilingual captioning or foreign language transcription of their content.